modular/modular/KGEN/docs/MojoREPL.md

 However, it is very difficult to debug and might be flaky in the CI due to limitations in parallel executions, therefore it should only be preferred over `mojo-jupyter-executor` if going through the Jupyter server is a requirement.

-### Future Projects

-- [ ] The `mojo-jupyter-executor` can execute a notebook - it'd be great to integrate that mode and the REPL mode better.
-For one, we could do things like the `settings set` commands above, but also we could [drop into a REPL when a cell fails](https://github.com/modularml/modular/issues/13436)

 ## `MojoREPL` Developer Guide